 Khush Donates Research Fund to The Punjab Agricultural University

-World renowned rice breeder and geneticist Dr. Gurdev Singh Khush donated Rs.3.5 crore equivalent to US$0.75 million to the Punjab Agricultural University (PAU), Ludhiana on the occasion of its convocation ceremony on 15th Jan 2009.
+World-renowned rice breeder and geneticist Dr. Gurdev Singh Khush donated Rs.3.5 crore equivalent to US$0.75 million to the Punjab Agricultural University (PAU), Ludhiana on the occasion of its convocation ceremony on 15th Jan 2009.
 The amount will be used to strengthen research work at the University.
-This amount has been accumulated from the prize money of various international awards which he has received till date…
+This amount has been accumulated from the prize money of various international awards which he has received to date…

 World Food Prize Laureate

-Sikh scientists such as Dr. Gurdev Singh Khush are pride of all Khalsa.
-Dr. Gurdev Singh Khush with his dedication and hard worked developed more than 200 varieties of Rice.
+Sikh scientists such as Dr. Gurdev Singh Khush is the pride of all Khalsa.
+Dr. Gurdev Singh Khush with his dedication and hard work developed more than 200 varieties of Rice.
 These modern rice varieties helped avert a major catastrophe in recent world history.
 What was the catastrophe averted?
 The advancement of an explosion in world population without an equal explosion in the world’s food supply…